 OGC will notify all appropriate SSA components of the action.
 A copy of the decision will accompany the notification.
 When the suspended or disqualified representative is an attorney, OGC will provide a copy of the decision to the attorney's disciplinary authority in every State or Territory in which the attorney is known to be admitted to practice.

 The representative's name will be posted to SSA's List of Sanctioned Representatives at http://odar.ba.ssa.gov/hq-components/odc/sanctioned-representatives.
-The Office of Disability Adjudication and Review's Division of Electronic Services will update the representative's new status in the representative table that supplies information to the Case Processing and Management System (CPMS) and the Appeals Review Processing System (ARPS).
+The Division of Electronic Services in the Office of Hearings Operations will update the representative's new status in the representative table that supplies information to the Case Processing and Management System (CPMS) and the Appeals Review Processing System (ARPS).

 Hearing offices (HO) and the AC must advise all of the sanctioned individual's clients with pending claims that SSA no longer recognizes the individual as a representative.
 At the hearing level, the Office of the Chief Administrative Law Judge will notify all regional offices (RO) of the sanction decision.
 The ROs will determine whether the sanctioned individual is appointed in any cases pending in the region.
 If cases are identified, the RO will notify the HO with jurisdiction over the pending cases.
 The HO will send a written notice to the claimant, enter the “End date” in the Representative Information screen in CPMS, and notify the field office (FO) of the change using a CPMS development electronic Assistance Request.
 At the AC level, the Executive Director's office will notify branches of any pending cases in which the sanctioned individual is appointed as representative.
 The branch chief will ensure written notice is sent to the claimant and that representation is ended in ARPS.

 C. Attempts by Suspended or Disqualified Representatives to Act as Representatives for Claimants